 You can’t manually change the size or aspect ratio of Live videos so there’s nothing really to worry about here, just point the camera from within the app and you’re good to go.

 So that’s everything you need to know to optimize your Instagram posts going into 2021.
-It’s worth remembering that for features such as Live, Reels, and even Stories to an extent, Instagram expects you to create these straight from the app so don’t worry too much about the size and ratio for these.
+It’s worth remembering that for features such as Live and Reels; Instagram expects you to create these straight from the app, so don’t worry too much about the size and ratio.